How to cut a dog's nails?

 If you'd rather not take your dog to the groomer or vet to have his nails trimmed, you can always do it at home, but be extremely careful not to hurt him.
 Here are some tips for trimming your dog's nails:

-• Use a specialized dog nail clipper to make the entire process easier.
-You can place it on the edge if you can't fully see the flesh, and always keep it at a 45-degree angle.
+- Use a dog nail clippers Specialized to make the entire process easier.
+You can place it on the edge if you can't quite see the meat, and always at a 45-degree angle.

 What material do I need?